landtechnologies/technical-challenge/land-ownership/README.md

 ## Background

 In the UK, most land is owned by private individuals, but plenty of land is owned by companies.
 Here we are interested specifically in land-owning companies and their land.

-Most land-owning companies are small and simple, but others exhibit complex legal structures.
-For example, Sainsburys (the supermarket) owns several thousand parcels of land in England and Wales, but its top-level legal entity, "J Sainsbury PLC", only owns about 40 parcels directly, all the other land is owned by sub-companies and sub-sub-companies etc. These corporate structures arise from company mergers and acquisitions, as well as by design (for legal/financial reasons).
+Most land-owning companies are small and simple, but others exhibit complex legal structures as a result of company mergers and acquisitions, as well as by design (for legal/financial reasons).

+For example, Sainsburys (the supermarket) _indirectly_ owns several thousand parcels of land in the UK via sub-companies and sub-sub-companies.
+However its top-level legal entity, "J Sainsbury PLC", only owns about 40 parcels _directly_.

 ## Available Data